iDataist/Patient-Selection-for-Diabetes-Drug-Testing/README.md

 ## Dependencies
 Using Anaconda consists of the following:

-#### Install [`miniconda`](http://conda.pydata.org/miniconda.html) on your computer, by selecting the latest Python version for your operating system.
+#### 1.Install [`miniconda`](http://conda.pydata.org/miniconda.html) on your computer, by selecting the latest Python version for your operating system.
 If you already have `conda` or `miniconda` installed, you should be able to skip this step and move on to step 2.

 **Download** the latest version of `miniconda` that matches your system.